ShayanEm/Projects/uController game/README.md

 # Project Overview:
 F1 Racing Game is a racing game developed for a microcontroller platform, specifically the STM32 series.
-The game utilizes various peripherals such as GPIO, DMA, USART, TIM, ADC, and DAC to create a basic gaming experience.
+The game utilizes various peripherals such as GPIO, DMA, USART, TIM, ADC, and DAC to create a gaming experience.
 Players control an avatar, represented by a graphical character, and navigate it through obstacles on the screen.
 The game features score tracking and increasing difficulty as the player progresses.

 # Hardware Requirements
 STM32 microcontroller board (e.g., STM32F4 Discovery)